Modeling non-stationarities in high-frequency financial time series: Descriptive univariate unconditional statistics

 As well as the single assets, we investigate the FTSE MIB index.
 Tables \ref{Tab:StatisticaTempiAttesa} and \ref{Tab:StatisticaPrice} summarize also the descriptive statistics of the time series $\tau^I_i$ and $r_i^I$ respectively evaluated for the FTSE MIB index as trade-by-trade volumes are not available.

-In Fig. \ref{Fig:FitWeibullIndice} we show the survival function for the intertrade waiting time of the FTSE MIB index.
-The solid line represent the Weibull fit, whereas the circle represent the empirical data.
+In Fig \ref{Fig:FitWeibullIndice} we show the survival function for the intertrade waiting time of the FTSE MIB index.
+The solid line represents the Weibull fit, whereas the circle represents the empirical data.
 The shape of the two curves is very different.
 Therefore, we can immediately see that intertrade times are not Weibull distributed, and, in this case, the fit does not work even as a first approximation.
-For this reason we have not reported values of $\alpha$, $\beta$, and the Anderson-Darling statistic.
-Indeed, for the FTSE MIB index, the standard deviation of intertrade durations is smaller than the average intertrade duration.
+Indeed, for the FTSE MIB index, the standard deviation of intertrade durations is smaller than the average intertrade duration and the AD test and the Lilliefors test reject the null hypothesis of Weibull distribution as discussed previously.

 Contrary to the case of single asset returns, the excess kurtosis for the FTSE MIB index is quite large.
-Fig. \ref{Fig:HistIndice} shows the histogram of the returns for a bin size of $1 \times 10^{-5}$.
+Fig \ref{Fig:HistIndice} shows the histogram of the returns for a bin size of $1 \times 10^{-5}$.

 Following \cite{Mantegna95}, we test the scaling of the empirical returns.
 As shown in Table \ref{Tab:40AzioniSymbol}, the dataset consists of 405560 records for the FTSE MIB index during the period studied (from the 03$^{\mathrm{rd}}$ of February 2011 to the 09$^{\mathrm{th}}$ of March 2011).
 From this database, we compute the new random variable $r^I(t; \Delta t)$ defined as: